Abraham-Louis Perrelet: Brand

+Movements

-Movements: Perrelets In-House movements and caliber are entirely developed and produced within its workshops.
+Perrelets In-House movements and caliber are entirely developed and produced within its workshops.
 Previously Perrelet had always used ETA base movements for its timepieces.
 One of its most popular wristwatches, the skeletonized double time zone chronograph, is powered by the Valjoux 7750 base.
 When the company was acquired in 2004, owner of the H5 group / Festina Group, Miguel Rodriguez, purchased the STM holding group, giving Perrelet links to the movement manufacturer, Soprod.
 Perrelet can also take advantage of relationships with its sister companies in the Group, such as MM Ineltec, MHVJ and Astral, which produce various components for watch movements.